Timeline of peptic ulcer disease and Helicobacter pylori: 1970–21st century

-Drumm and colleagues following a study of children reported in the New England Journal of Medicine that Helicobacter pylori was specifically associated with primary or unexplained gastric inflammation and primary duodenal ulceration, whereas the bacteria were not found in association with secondary gastric inflammation and ulcers due to causes such as Crohn's disease or critical illness.
+Drumm and colleagues following a study of children reported in The New England Journal of Medicine that Helicobacter pylori was specifically associated with primary or unexplained gastric inflammation and primary duodenal ulceration, whereas the bacteria were not found in association with secondary gastric inflammation and ulcers due to causes such as Crohn's disease or critical illness.
 Because gastritis and duodenal ulceration are rare in children, this study had the capacity to demonstrate that Warren and Marshall were correct in claiming that H. pylori was a specific pathogen rather than, as had been suggested by some, merely an opportunistic colonizer of an inflamed or ulcerated mucosal surface.
-This was the first time that New England Journal of Medicine, the world's leading medical journal, published a study on Helicobacter pylori.
+This was the first time that The New England Journal of Medicine, the world's leading medical journal, published a study on Helicobacter pylori.

 Morris intentionally consumes H. pylori.
 Like Marshall, he becomes ill, but unlike Marshall, he is not completely cured by antibiotics.
 The infection will remain with him for three years.

 An extensive study in Dublin demonstrates that eradicating H. pylori substantially reduces recurrence of ulcers.